DarrenDavy12/Databricks_Projects/Databricks-Workspace-Setup.md

 ---

 ### Step 2: Created a folder called demo inside of the default workspace folder.
-This is where I created the notebook to load the sample data.
+This is where I created the notebook to load the sample data, and the location in which the other notebooks will be kept too.

 ![Image](https://github.com/user-attachments/assets/e194b2d5-b0d1-4797-a98b-fa31e4caffde)